nspcc-dev/neo-go/docs/consensus.md

 20001-20004).
 Single-node is on ports 20333/30333/20001 for P2P/RPC/Prometheus.

-NeoGo default privnet configuration is made to work with four node consensus, you have to modify it if you're to use single consensus node.
+NeoGo default privnet configuration is made to work with four-node consensus, you have to modify it if you're to use single consensus node.

-Node wallets are located in the `.docker/wallets` directory where `wallet1_solo.json` is used for single-node setup and all the other ones for four-node setup.
+Node wallets are located in the `.docker/wallets` directory where `wallet1_solo.json` is used for single-node setup and all others for four-node setup.

 #### Prerequisites